 - Assessments contain items that are scientifically accurate, avoid bias, and are free from errors.
-For example, the Topic Quiz provided for Topic 6, Interactions in Ecosystems, Experience 2, contains content-appropriate questions free from errors that ask about different food chains.
+For example, the Topic Quiz provided for Topic 3, Energy, Experience 2, Light, contains content appropriate questions that are free from errors and ask about light and how light travels.
 Summative assessments include items that align with taught objectives and present grade-level content and concepts, science and engineering practices, and recurring themes and concepts in a scientifically accurate way.
-Assessment images, graphics, and STAAR 2.0 tools are thorough and correct, and all information is free of errors.
-For example, Topic 7, Organisms Topic Wrap Up contains an assessment with 10 questions about the structure and function of ducks, the life cycle of a plant, and the characteristics that animals need to survive.
+For example, the summative test for Topic 4, Earth and Space, contains questions that identify the relationships between the Earth, sun, and moon and how this relationship causes predictable patterns on Earth. - All assessment images, graphics, STAAR 2.0 tools, and information are thorough and correct and all information is free of errors.
+For example, Topic 6, the Interactions in Ecosystems Topic Wrap-Up contains an assessment with 10 questions about food webs and human interaction with ecosystems.
 The online exams are free of errors, scientifically accurate, and avoid bias.
-Student results are immediately released. - The materials contain formative assessments that are scientifically accurate, avoid bias, and are free from errors, as evidenced in the Engage Exit Ticket for Topic 7, Organisms, Experience 1, Structures and Functions.
-For this activity, students write a sentence to describe one way a duck's webbed feet help it survive.
-This unit's Explore Exit Ticket directs students to explain how an animal's paws or claws help it to survive.
-During the Evaluate portion of the Topic, students complete the Revisit Anchoring Phenomenon Activity by composing a response to answer the following question, "How do the structures of the pileated woodpecker help it survive in the forests of Texas?"
+Student results are immediately released and are also free of errors. - The materials contain formative assessments that are scientifically accurate, avoid bias, and are free from errors, as evidenced in the Engage Exit Ticket for Topic 3, Energy, Experience 1, Energy Changes.
+For this activity, students identify another electronic device they have encountered in daily life and write or draw a description of how energy changes form in the device.
+This unit's Explore Exit Ticket directs students to write or draw in response to the following prompt: "Think about an energy transformation in your daily life and describe how energy changes form in your example."
+During the Evaluate portion of the Topic, students complete the Revisit Anchoring

+Phenomenon Activity by composing a response to answer the following question, "How is light produced in light-up shoes?"